ramseyboy/geordi/README.md

-# Geordi
+# geordi

-Groovy test generator
+Junit test generator based on a json schema